jinjilynn/dva-react-hook/README.md

 The only argument to the useModel() Hook is state path.
 It returns a pair of values: an object and a function that updates the model state.
 The object has a getter named value, value returns the current model state defined by the path.
 You can take the value when you define it, or take the value until you use it.
 The difference is that when you take the second action, you can get the updated value synchronously before the component is re-rendered.
-It is not recommended to do this when it is not absolutely necessary.
+It is not recommended to do this unless it is absolutely necessary.

 ```javascript